cockroachdb/docs/cockroachcloud/cloud-sso.md

 ### What default role is assigned to users when auto-provisioning is enabled in a {{ site.data.products.db }} organization?

-The `Developer` role is assigned by default to autoprovisioned users.
+The `Developer` role is assigned by default to auto-provisioned users.